axonivy-market/doc-factory/doc-factory-doc/source/doc-factory/mail-merging.rst

 .. _mail-merge-nested-mapping:

-The previous nested mail merging was made by using List of Ivy DataClasses built as following:
+The previous nested mail merging was made by using List of |ivy| DataClasses built as following:

 .. figure:: /_static/images/mail-merge-nested-4.png